4 Steps to Down-Regulate the Nervous System with Restorative Yoga

 3. A Passive Attitude

-Just as in any sort of meditation practice, having a passive attitude is crucial.
+Just as in any meditation practice, having a passive attitude is crucial.
 If you focus too strongly on your end goal, then it will likely never come.
 If, instead, you allow what arises to arise without judgment or resistance, then your body and mind can soften to allow and accept what is.

 4. A Comfortable Position